 IQ score: 170

 Chess is one of the oldest game on the earth, which has been long associated with intellectual prowess and rightfully so.
 Generally, top chess players often measure there intelligent quotient, so ranking them won’t be difficult.
 Many of our readers may already heard about Judit Polgar who has been described as the greatest female chess player of all time.
 She became a Grandmaster at just the age of 15 years and 4 months, the youngest player to do so at the time.
 Polgar is a pioneer for women in chess, inspiring other women in the game worldwide.
 She was also the first female to defeat the ex-world no.1 Gary Kasparov in competitive play.

 8. Garry Kasparov

 IQ Score: 190

 Garry Kimovich Kasparov or Garik Kimovich Weinstein (birth name) was born on 13 April 1963 in Baku, Azerbaijan SSR.
-The Russian chess Grandmaster is a former World Chess Champion, writer, and a political activist, whom many consider to be the greatest chess player of all time.
+The Russian chess Grandmaster is a former World Chess Champion and a writer, whom many consider and rightfully so, to be the greatest chess champion of all time.
 From 1986 until his retirement in 2005, Kasparov was ranked world No. 1 for most of his career (225 out of 228 months).
 In 1997, he became the first ever world champion to lose a match against a computer (IBM Deep Blue) in a highly promoted match under standard time controls.
 He currently serves on the board of the Human Rights Foundation.

 7. Philip Emeagwali